-The CASTS is initiating a regional collaborative quality improvement project for Southern California cardiac surgery teams.
-The project has been designed with input and support from the leadership of the National STS, who have increasingly recognized the value of regional initiatives, though the effort will be driven locally.
+The CA STS is initiating a regional collaborative quality improvement project for Southern California cardiac surgery teams.
+The project has been designed with input and support from the leadership of the National STS, who have increasingly recognized the value of regional initiatives, through the effort will be driven locally.
 The project is supported by private foundation funding to provide for IT infrastructure, meetings and other developmental expenses.

-The CASTS reports compliment other sources of outcome information such as the CCORP and the STS National Database, which include data on the index hospitalization only, by including data on hospital readmission for additional procedures or complications .
-The Southern California Regional Collaborative Project will provide an additional set of robust reports from aggregated STS national database data.
+The CA STS reports compliment other sources of outcome information such as the CCORP and the STS National Database, which include data on the index hospitalization only, by including on hospital readmission for additional procedures or complications.
+The Southern California Regional Collaborative Project will [provide and additional set of robust reports from aggregated STS national database data.

 The project will also be discussed at the May 16 CA STS data managers meeting at UCLA.
 Summaries of the project and its goals are posted in the resources section of the CA STS website.